 Pronunciation is Key: The Importance of Corporate ESL Programs

 The speech of non-native English speakers, like that of ESL students, may have characteristics that are results of imperfectly learning the language and the absence of English language training.
 Some speakers also apply knowledge of one language on another (a language transfer also known as ‘linguistic interference’) and some automatically transfer phonological rules of their own language(s) because that’s what’s familiar to them.
 However, clear communication is important and pronunciation is a vital area to improve for communicative success.
 This is especially true in the workplace, where meetings, conferences and conversations take place constantly.
-Some of them require knowledge of business English.
-Oftentimes, a language barrier like mispronunciation is one of many factors that conceal an employee’s true potential and capability.
+Some of them require knowledge of business English, necessitating investment in corporate ESL programs Oftentimes, a language barrier like mispronunciation is one of many factors that conceal an employee’s true potential and capability.

 Speaking a language is a physical skill that requires practice, and obviously there are no instant shortcuts to perfect pronunciation.
 Practice is key and any extra training is well worth the effort!
 There are many ways employees can improve on their English, but one of the most common is customized language training for companies, like in-company ESL classes.
 These courses effectively kick start ESL students to become better prepared for any day-to-day situations in the workplace.